 Having well-dressed, stylish kids does not mean chasing trending designer labels.
 It doesn’t mean your kids cannot have fun for fear of ruining their outfits.
-It does mean putting together a serviceable wardrobe that is comfortable, looks good, and brings out your children’s best qualities.
+Conversely, kids outdoor clothing doesn’t have to be unfashionable.
+If done correctly, your kid’s wardrobe can be both stylish and durable.
+This means putting together a serviceable wardrobe that is comfortable, looks good, and brings out your children’s best qualities.

 Like adults, kids like to feel good about themselves and their appearance.
 They want to be accepted by their peers.
 Help them to feel like part of the group — and perhaps even be envied — for the way they dress and their sense of style.

 Putting some effort into getting your kids’ ensemble into good shape pays dividends when you’re out and about together or as a family.
 Your kids will feel good in your company yet happy to be expressing their individuality through what they are wearing.

 There’s an art to dressing kids fashionably.
 Let’s look at ways to achieve looks that work.